-More specifically, and without limiting the above general Assurance, the Recipient agrees with and gives the following Assurances with respect to its Federally assisted programs, including the Federal Aid Highway Program and the Federal Transit Administration programs.
+More specifically, and without limiting the above general Assurance, the Recipient agrees with and gives the following Assurances with respect to its Federally assisted programs, including the Federal Highway Administration program and the Federal Transit Administration program:

-- The Recipient agrees that each "activity," "facility," or "program," as defined in §§ 21.23 (b) and 21.23 (e) of 49 C.F.R. § 21 will be (with regard to an "an "activity") facilitated, or will be (with regard to a "facility") operated, or will be (with regard to a "program") conducted in compliance with all requirements imposed by, or pursuant to the Acts and the Regulations. - 2.
-The Recipient will insert the following notification in all solicitations for bids, Requests For Proposals for work, or material subject to the Acts and the Regulations made in connection with all federally assisted programs and, in adapted form, in all proposals for negotiated agreements regardless of finding source:
+- I. The Recipient agrees that each "activity," "facility," or "program," as defined in § \$21.23 (b) and 21.23 (e) of 49 C.F.R. § 21 will be (with regard to an "activity") facilitated, or will be (with regard to a "facility") operated, or will be (with regard to a "program") conducted in compliance with all requirements imposed by, or pursuant to the Acts and the Regulations. - 2.
+The Recipient will insert the following notification in all solicitations for bids, Requests For Proposals for work, or material subject to the Acts and the Regulations made in connection with all federally assisted programs and, in adapted form, in all proposals for negotiated agreements regardless of funding source:

-"The Clarksville MPO, in accordance with the provisions of Title VI of the Civil Rights Act of 1964 (78 Stat.
-252.42 U.S.C. §§ 2000d-4) and the Regulations, Hereby notifies all advertisement, disadvantaged business enterprises will be afforded full and fair opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, or national origin in consideration for an award."
+"The Clarksville Urbanized Area Metropolitan Planning Organization," in accordance with the provisions of Title VI of the Civil Rights Act of 1964 (78 Stat.
+252, 42 USC.§§ 2000d to 2000d-4) and the Regulations, hereby notifies all bidders that it will affirmatively ensure that any contract entered into pursuant to this advertisement, disadvantaged business enterprises will be afforded full and fair opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, or national origin in consideration for an award"